 Salesforce SSO requires a custom domain.
 If you don't already have a domain for your organization, create one.

-Log on to your Salesforce site as an administrator and navigate to Domain Management > My Domain.
+Log on to your Salesforce site as an administrator.

 Enter a subdomain name, check for availability, and click Register Domain.

 When your domain name becomes available, log out and back in as an administrator using your new domain.
 Navigate back to the "My Domain" page and click the Deploy to Users button.

 For more information about creating a custom domain see Salesforce's My Domain help articles.